himeshx/CheckMate-/README.md

 In the footer class, we have added a span element showing the number of pending tasks.
 At the end, we have added a button *"Delete All"* to clear all the tasks from the list.

-Lastly, we have linked the script.js file in the body tag.

 <hr>